ibm-cloud-docs/vpc/about-contract.md

 - On the first of every month
 - Everyday for 30 days before the expiry
 - Once in every 4 hours if the contract is about to expire in 7 days
-- Each and every hour if the contract has already expired or is about to expire in a day
+- Every hour if the contract has already expired or is about to expire in a day

 ## Preparing the Attestation section
 {: #hpcr_attestation_prepare}

 Attestation is the optional feature that can be used with contract.
-The `attestationPublicKey` is the user provided public key used to encrypt the attestation document.
+The `attestationPublicKey` is the user provided public key that is used to encrypt the attestation document.
 This can be provided as a public RSA key or Base64 encoded of the public RSA key as a part of the contract.

 *  If you use the plain text public RSA key for the `attestationPublicKey` in the yaml file, use the following example:
    ```text